elastic/apm-agent-python/CONTRIBUTING.md

    Note that you need to be logged in to trigger an upload.
 1. Create a [Github release](https://github.com/elastic/apm-agent-python/releases)
    targeting the new tag.
 Copy the changelog into the body of the release.

+If, due to a regression, a bugfix release needs to be done from `6.x` rather than `main`, be sure to open a PR back to `main` so the release tag will be included on `git log` from `main`.